 Seborrheic dermatitis most commonly affects the scalp and face.
 Those with this condition notice scaly and red skin by the hairline and scalp.
 It can also occur by the skin folds like knees and elbows and behind the ears.
 Increased sebum production in the sebaceous glands is the main culprit behind seborrheic dermatitis.

-CBD helps with seborrheic dermatitis for some of the same reasons that it helps with acne, which is also caused by excess sebum production.
+Research suggests that CBD could help with seborrheic dermatitis for some of the same reasons that it helps with acne, which is also caused by excess sebum production.
 Remember that CBD fights overproduction of sebum.
-As such, it can help fight seborrheic dermatitis at its cause.
+As such, it may help fight seborrheic dermatitis at its cause.

 Additionally, seborrheic dermatitis features the Malassezia fungus causing the skin cells to reproduce rapidly.
 Clinical studies show that CBD not only reduces sebum production but also minimizes sebocytes’ rapid reproduction.
 These are the cells in the sebaceous glands, and their reproduction is part of what effects when seborrheic dermatitis begins.